-Nail polish strips aren’t really a fresh idea but Color Street nails are one of the newer forms to appear on the market.
-People are raving about these stylish, 100% nail polish strips so I thought I’d share my honest review as a non-seller.
+Nail polish strips aren’t really a fresh idea but Color Street nails are one of the most popular forms to appear on the market.
+People are raving about these stylish, 100% nail polish strips so I thought I’d share my honest Color Street review as a non-seller.

 Color Street Nails, An Honest Review From A Non-Seller